mcrop/TestRepo/README.md

 #testing readme

+1. Click the Git tab in environment

+2. Make a new branch (far right)

+3. Make changes to file

-1. stage the file
+4. stage the file
   - at the top of the environment, there is a Git Tab
   - you can chose to stage by checking the box

+5. SAVE

-2. commit the file
+6. commit the file
   - click commit button then fill in a short meaningful comment
   - **if you don't save it wont update!!!

-3. push
-  - press the push button...
-  -more text

-4. another

-5. one more thing

-Recap
-  - click git
-  - make new branch in R
-  - make change
-  - save
-  - commit + add comment
-  - push
+7. You can now push it online